GarmentTracking: Category-Level Garment Pose Tracking: Method

 \subsubsection{Inter-frame Feature Fusion with Transformer}

 After extracting the feature from the extractor, we apply the inter-frame feature fusion with Transformer \cite{vaswani2017attention}.

 \textbf{Feature Matching} Inspired by PTTR \cite{zhou2022pttr}, we perform feature matching with self-attention and cross-attention modules based on Transformer \cite{vaswani2017attention}.
 In general, we first use a self-attention module to individually aggregate point features for the two input frames.
 Then we use a cross-attention module to perform feature matching between two frames.
 Intuitively, the self-attention operation can have a global understanding of the current frame, and the cross-attention operation can capture cross-frame correlations and generate a relation-enhanced fusion feature.
 The self-attention and cross-attention modules are based on the relation attention module (RAM) proposed by PTTR \cite{zhou2022pttr}.
-Please see the supplementary files for more details on the relation attention module.